rehierl/abstract-properties/01-0-prologue/1-3-as-streams.md

 the nodes that will be visited while the section counts as being open.

-Note that, since a section counts as being open as soon as the section's heading is reached, no section can therefore truly be empty.
-However, one can still describe a section as being empty, if it does not contain any meaningful content.
+Note that, since a section counts as being open as soon as the section's heading is reached, no section can truly be empty.
+However, one can still describe a section as being empty, if said section does not contain any meaningful content (e.g. whitespace only).

 Note that the perspective which is based on a section's first and last node may be referred to as **the scope-based perspective**.
 This in order to